SEAT Ateca Review 2025: Price, specs & boot space

 The SEAT Ateca's boot space is one of the most accommodating in its class, capable of lugging up to 510 litres of luggage (note: four-wheel-drive models are slightly less practical).
 You can drop the rear seats easily if you need more room, although they don’t leave an entirely flat boot floor.
 There’s no nifty sliding rear bench here, either.

 Buy wisely and the SEAT Ateca will be a very affordable car to run.
 Petrol models return up to early-40s mpg, while the most efficient diesels should be good for mid-50s in the real world.
-It won’t cost a lost to tax and insure, while fairly punchy depreciation means the Ateca represents particularly good value for money on the used market.
+It won’t cost a lot to tax and insure, while fairly punchy depreciation means the Ateca represents particularly good value for money on the used market.

 The SEAT Ateca’s pretty easy to drive thanks to good visibility and fairly compact dimensions (not to mention parking sensors and cameras on high-spec models).
 It also handles better than the Skoda Karoq – remaining very composed during cornering, although the ride is a little on the firm side, especially if you buy one with big alloy wheels.